Heavydirtysoul: Composition

 "Heavydirtysoul" is an alternative hip hop song that runs for a duration of three minutes and fifty-four seconds.
 Within its track, the duo mesh several genres, moving between funk-tinged rock, hip-hop, grandeur pop and soul while flashing R&B hooks and experimenting with electronic dance beats.
 "Heavydirtysoul" is an intense, aggressive song that features high-speed vocals and complex rapping from Tyler Joseph.
 His rapid rapping is supplemented by soulful drumming from Josh Dun, generating its heavy beats and groove.
 According to the sheet music published at Musicnotes.com by Alfred Music, the song is written in the time signature of common time, with a moderately fast tempo of 130 beats per minute.
-"Heavydirtysoul" is composed in the key of D minor, while Tyler Joseph's vocal range spans one octave and six notes, from a low of D4 to a high of C6.
+"Heavydirtysoul" is composed in the key of D minor, while Tyler Joseph's vocal range spans one octave and seven notes, from a low of D3 to a high of C5.
 The song is restricted to a droning chord of Dm throughout its verses and pre-chorus, changes to a basic sequence of B♭–Gm–Dm–C at the refrain and follows B♭–Gm–Dm–C/E during the bridge as its chord progression.